GLOBAL MARKETS-Global stocks, oil up on ECB, Greece hopes

 U.S. stocks also bounced in choppy trade following an industry report that showed the pace of growth in the vast U.S. services sector slowed modestly in October to its lowest level since June as new orders declined.
 [ID:nN1E7A20JG]

-The ECB's move increased investor appetite as did comments by U.S. Fed Chairman Ben Bernanke on Wednesday, who tried to soothe market tensions by promising to do more if necessary to boost the U.S. economy.
+The ECB's move increased investor appetite as did comments by U.S. Fed Chairman Ben Bernanke on Wednesday, who tried to soothe market tensions by promising to do more if necessary to boost the U.S. economy, which also added to the bullish mood.

 Oil prices gained, popping above $110 a barrel.
 [ID:nL4E7M30II]